rushi-pandya1/The-CyberSecurity/README.md

 SSH into the control node and follow the steps below:
 - Copy the [ELK Playbook](Ansible/install-elk.yml) file to /etc/ansible folder in Ansible container.
-- Update the [Hosts file](Ansible/hosts) file to include IP Address for webserver and ELK server.
+- Update the [Hosts](Ansible/hosts) file to include IP Address for webserver and ELK server.
 - Run the playbook, and navigate to Kibana web app to check that the installation worked as expected.
 To reach Kibana web app use Elk Server's IP Address:5601/app/kibana